 We’ll start with the weekly numbers for Walt Disney World as a whole.

-The first two weeks of September 2022 were 1/10 on the crowd calendar, across the entirety of Walt Disney World.
-With identical averages, those two weeks are tied for #1 as the best of 2022 thus far.
+The first two weeks of September were 1/10 on the crowd calendar, across the entirety of Walt Disney World.
+With identical averages, those two weeks are tied for #1 as the best of the year thus far.
 Going back even further, those are the best numbers we’ve seen since the beginning of October last year.

-Crowds increased to 3/10 last week, which is still good enough for the #3 week of 2022.
-Not even the winter months of January or February can hold a candle to wait times during the first three weeks of September 2022.
+Crowds increased to 3/10 last week, which is still good enough for the #3 week of the year.
+Not even the winter months of January or February can hold a candle to wait times during the first three weeks of September.

 However, the current week is a totally different story.
 Granted, we’re only one (partial) day in, but there has been a big spike back to the same crowd level and wait time average (6/10 and 40 minutes) as before Central Florida schools went back into session in August.